 - Annual leave is 30 days per year, i.e. 2.5 working days per month.

-- Home leave is granted to staff members eligible for the expatriation allowance and who are not nationals of the host country.
-It amounts to 8 working days every 2 years of service, plus travel time based on the most rapid means of public transport.
+- Home leave may be granted to staff members eligible for the expatriation allowance and who are not nationals of the host country.

 Medical and Life Insurance